 - Operation, policies and procedures of the County Building Division.

 - On a continuous basis, know and understand all aspects of the job.
 Intermittently analyze work papers, reports and special projects; identify and interpret technical and numerical information; observe and problem solve building inspection activities; sit at desk for long periods of time; and stand at the counter to answer questions of the public.

 - Intermittently, walk, stand, kneel, climb, crawl and bend in the field; perform simple and power grasping, pushing, pulling and fine manipulation; intermittently write or use a keyboard to communicate and occasionally lift moderate weight.

 - Under supervision, review and analyze construction plans and inspect construction projects; conduct and document multiple inspections; maintain accurate and separate records for each inspection.

 - Obtain information through interview; work fairly and courteously with the public; and work effectively with interruption.

 - Analyze situations quickly and objectively and to determine proper course of action.

 - Be sensitive to various cultural and ethnic groups present in the community.

-- Use a computer, calculator, typewriter, telephone, facsimile machine, photocopy machine and microfilm reader printer.
+- Use a computer, calculator, telephone, and photocopy machine.